 Thank you to take into account the following points, countless installation problems which are reported to us concern the points listed below:

 - Determine which version of Microsoft Office is mine, especially 32 or 64 bit ? read the page here.
 This is IMPORTANT (or check the screenshot here).
-Be careful here, it is very common to find 32-bit versions of Microsoft Office 2010 or 2013 running on 64-bit Windows systems (Win7 and Win8).
+Be careful here, it is very common to find 32-bit versions of Microsoft Office 2010, 2013 or 2016 running on 64-bit Windows systems (Win7, Win8 & Win10).
 In this case you must install the 32-bit version of the Latin proofing pack.

 - If you install a 64 bits package instead of a 32 bits package, please uninstall the 2 64 bits programs that have been installed (Latin Spellchecker and Proofing Tools - Latin from the Control Panel) before reinstalling the 32 bits package.